Sally Mann: At Twelve: Portraits of Young Women

 Her second collection, At Twelve: Portraits of Young Women, published in 1988, stimulated minor controversy.
 The images "captured the confusing emotions and developing identities of adolescent girls [and the] expressive printing style lent a dramatic and brooding mood to all of her images".
-In the preface to the book, author Ann Beattie wrote "when a girl is twelve years old, she often wants – or says she wants – less involvement with adults. […] [it is] a time in which the girls yearn for freedom and adults feel their own grip on things becoming a little tenuous, as they realize that they have to let their children go."
+In the preface to the book, author Ann Beattie wrote "when a girl is twelve years old, she often wants – or says she wants – less involvement with adults. ...
+[It is] a time in which the girls yearn for freedom and adults feel their own grip on things becoming a little tenuous, as they realize that they have to let their children go."

-Beattie says that Mann's photographs don't "glamorize the world, but they don't make it into something more unpleasant than it is, either".
+Beattie says that Mann's photographs do not "glamorize the world, but they don't make it into something more unpleasant than it is, either".
 The girls photographed in this series are shown "vulnerable in their youthfulness" but Mann focuses on the strength that the girls possess.

 Referring to "Untitled", an image from the book shown here, Mann says that the young girl was extremely reluctant to stand closer to her mother's boyfriend.
 Mann said that she thought it was strange because "it was their peculiar familiarity that had provoked this photograph in the first place".
-Mann didn't want to crop out the girl's elbow but the girl refused to move in closer.
+Mann did not want to crop out the girl's elbow but the girl refused to move in closer.
 According to Mann, several months later, the girl's mother shot her boyfriend in the face with a .22.
-In court the mother "testified that while she worked nights at a local truck stop he was ‘at home partying and harassing my daughter.'"
+In court the mother "testified that while she worked nights at a local truck stop he was 'at home partying and harassing my daughter.
 Mann said "the child put it to me somewhat more directly".
 Mann says that she now looks at this photograph with "a jaggy chill of realization".